 *Based on an equivalent dose in grams.

-Hizentra can be stored at room temperature (up to 77°F [25°C]) for its entire shelf life, up to 30 months, as indicated by the expiration date printed on the outer carton and vial label.
+Hizentra can be stored at room temperature (up to 25°C [77°F]) for up to 30 months, up to the expiration date printed on the outer carton of the prefilled syringe or vial label.
 This means you don't have to worry about refrigerating Hizentra when you are on the go.

 The amount of Hizentra you infuse per month will not change, regardless of how often you infuse.